marcelblijleven/fittie/scripts/data/README.md

 # Scripts data

-Place Messages.csv and Types.csv from the Garmin profile in this directory
+Place Messages.csv and Types.csv from the Garmin profile in this directory.
+Update the profile version in version.txt if necessary.

 The CSV files should have the column names as first row.